- Commitments made to eliminate single-use plastics on hotel properties

 "It's great to welcome the Phuket Hotels Association to the #CleanSeas campaign.
 Business participation is vital to turning the tide on plastic pollution in our oceans, and the tourism sector has a vital stake and key role in ensuring that beaches, coastlines and the seas are kept in pristine condition," said Erik Solheim, head of UN Environment.
 "We need everyone to get involved and take action: citizens, the private sector and governments."

 The Association will also provide environmental impact training for employees to educate them to reduce harmful effects that tourism has on the island and ocean.
+Training materials have been developed in partnership with “Plastic Oceans Foundation” based on a short film developed by the Foundation highlighting the effects of single use plastic on our oceans.
 Each hotel has been asked to make individual commitments toward minimizing single-use plastic: at work, at home and in the community.

 Nearly 40 countries from Kenya to Canada and Indonesia to Brazil and a number of key private sector and institutions, including DELL, Volvo Ocean Race and the World Association of Zoos and Aquaria have joined the #CleanSeas campaign, which aims to counter the torrents of plastic trash that are degrading our oceans and endangering the life they sustain.
 The countries account for more than half of the world’s coastline.